 Jane experiences an intimate monologue, an aural hallucination of her younger voice singing “I’ve Written A Letter To Daddy.”
 She is clearly delusional as the disembodied voice of the young Baby Jane Hudson of Vaudeville singing haunts her.

 Jane turns solemn and then we see the Baby Jane doll seated in a chair.
-The voice of little Jane is echoing through out the room like a ghost.
+The voice of little Jane is echoing throughout the room like a ghost.
 The replica Baby Jane doll in some way acts as a kind of fetishistic worship.
-Along with all the saved sheet music, photos and newspaper clippings.
-Jane suffers from a pathological narcissism and regressive nostalgia.
+Along with all the saved sheet music, photos, and newspaper clippings.
+Jane suffers from pathological narcissism and regressive nostalgia.

-There are several close ups of the Baby Jane doll.
+There are several close-ups of the Baby Jane doll.
 Is this Jane/Doll a mechanism for Jane to confront herself?
-The doll acts just as much of a reflexive mirror as do the myriad of looking glasses in the house.
+The doll acts just as much of a reflexive mirror as the myriad of looking glasses in the house.
 The doll is part of her psyche, her identity.
 I think this is why Aldrich zooms in on the face so often in concert with Jane.
-Also the doll reminds Jane and us of the happy days where she was young and successful.
+Also, the doll reminds Jane and us of the happy days when she was young and successful.
 Placing Jane consistently with this fetish object is her way of talking through her temporally ambiguous sense of self, and her lost identity demonstrated by the transitory nature of her moods.

 Cut to Jane in the kitchen getting a lunch tray ready for Blanche.
 Pouring the coffee, we hear a sinister melody line.
-She pauses, lifts up the lid of the silver platter and smiles to herself.
+She pauses, lifts up the lid of the silver platter, and smiles to herself.
 We know she has planned some repulsive morsel to disturb Blanche.
 Again a quick shot to the doll’s face.
-This seems to happen when ever Jane regresses into the naughty little girl.
+This seems to happen whenever Jane regresses into a naughty little girl.